Panasonic ZS100 vs GX85

-The Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were announced, respectively, in January 2016 and April 2016.
+The Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2016 and April 2016.
 The ZS100 is a fixed lens compact, while the GX85 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (ZS100) and a Four Thirds (GX85) sensor.
-The ZS100 has a resolution of 20 megapixel, whereas the GX85 provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The ZS100 has a resolution of 20 megapixels, whereas the GX85 provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Panasonic ZS100 and the Panasonic GX85.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the ZS100 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic ZS100 and the Panasonic GX85 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the ZS100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably larger (20 percent) than the Panasonic ZS100.
 In this context, it is worth noting that neither the ZS100 nor the GX85 are weather-sealed.